adams-richard/adams-richard/README.md

 ### Hi there 👋

-I'm Richard Adams,  I'm a Software Engineer at Citibank, and I've been working in tech since 2006.
+I'm James Wild,  I'm a Software Engineer at Citibank, and I've been working in tech since 2006.
 I'm from Brazil, and I'm currently living in beautiful New Jersey.

 ## ⚡ Technologies